 medical test information form(What is a PDF document?).

-IV needle is then placed in a vein in your arm and the
+IV needle is placed in a vein in your arm, and the

 dye is injected.
-Once injected, it takes about 10 to 15 seconds for the dye to
+It takes only a few seconds for the dye to

 be visible in the blood vessels in your eyes.

 Eyes closed: You sit in a chair with your eyes closed.
 The doctor puts ultrasound gel on your eyelid.
 Then he or she gently moves a small ultrasound wand against your eyelid.

 Eyes open: Eyedrops are used to numb your eyes.
 The doctor moves the ultrasound wand against the front surface of your eye.